denyspoltorak/metapatterns-website/metapatterns/content/introduction/_index.md

 +++
 weight = 1
 title = "Introduction"
-description = This part defines metapatterns, explains the notation for NoSQL diagrams used throughout the book, and provides a theory for pattern classification. bookCollapseSection = true
+description = "This part defines metapatterns, explains the notation for NoSQL diagrams used throughout the book, and provides a theory for pattern classification." bookCollapseSection = true
 +++